Take time out

 - Switch off the screens – turn off your phone, tablet and computer and go and do something that doesn’t involve tech gadgets instead.

-- Get a hobby– a hobby away from work can help you switch your brain off from work pressures.
+- Get a hobby - a hobby away from school or work can help you switch your brain off from school/work pressures.
 If you love woodworking, for example, you focus on the tools and the wood rather than the presentation you’re giving next week.
 You’ll cope better with work after taking a break from it.

 - Spend time in the natural world – An old Zen proverb says: “You should sit in nature for 20 minutes a day.
 Unless you’re busy, then you should sit for an hour.”

 - Yoga, tai chi and Pilates - disciplines designed around controlled movement and breathing techniques, which can aid relaxation.

 - Run a warm bath – light some aromatherapy candles, run some scented bubble bath under the taps and play some chill-out music while you have a relaxing soak.

 - Watch a film or read a book – escapism is a great way to switch off from reality and help your mind relax.

 - Meet a friend – leave a stressful situation and spend some time with a friend.
 Talking things over, having some laughs and hearing a different perspective can take your mind off things and help you wind down.